kgrid/koio/readme.md

 # KOIO
-This repository is for the Knowledge Object Implementation Ontology (KOIO)
+This repository is for evolving, sharing, and managing the Knowledge Object Implementation Ontology (KOIO).
+KOIO formally defines the structure of Knowledge Objects.

+## Knowledge Systems Laboratory

+The Knowledge Systems Laboratory (KSL) created KOIO.
+KSL is an R&D lab in the Department of Learning Health Sciences at the University of Michigan Medical School.

 ## Structure
 Each version of the will be contain in its own version directory.
 We will use index.html to redirect to the